TanakaChingonzo/TanakaChingonzo.github.io/_posts/2017-07-17-thank-you-for-doing-this-to-me.md

 title: A culture of silence and noise.
 image: true
 medium: 'byrslf.co/this-is-what-you-did-to-me-thank-you-f022186bceda'
+excerpt: "Thank you for teaching me how to speak.
+And then asking me to be silent when I did speak."
+categories: [poetry]
+comments: true
 ---

 ### 1. This is what you did to me.
 Thank you.